OndrejKucera/knowledge_scala/Scala_Types.md

 ==============

 - **Expressions** are computable statements.
-- **Values** cannot be re-assigned.
-Types of values can be inferred, but you can also explicitly state the type
+- **Values** cannot be re-assigned (Scala compiler will complain).
+The immutability applies to the variable and not the instance to which the variable refers.
+Prefer val over var as much as possible since that promotes **immutability**, which leads to fewer errors, and functional style.
+Types of values can be inferred, but you can also explicitly state the type.
 - **Variables** are like values, except you can re-assign them (mutability)
 - **Blocks** are expressions by surrounding { }.
 Last expression in the block is the result.
 - **Functions** are expressions that take parameters.
 Anonymous function (x: Int) => x + 1.
 You can name it val fun = ( ) => println(“hello”).
 It can have zero or multiple parameters.
 Recursive function needs return type in scala.